 On its surface, Osaka isn’t a particularly beautiful city.
 Many of its citizens don’t come across as poised or sophisticated, and the drinking and dining scene can be quite loud and uncouth.
 Yet despite this rough exterior, Osaka is an amazing place to eat, drink, explore, and make friends.

 Take in the city of Osaka from an open top, sightseeing bus.
-There are 13 bus stops in the route and you can easily access major sightseeing spots from each bus stop.
+There are 13 bus stops on the route and you can easily access major sightseeing spots from each bus stop.
 Your 2-day ticket provides unlimited access to all stops, allowing you to hop off when you want to explore more.
 These type of tours are great if you are in Osaka with kids.
 Sit back and relax while the kids enjoy the bus ride.

 Book your hop on hop off tickets HERE.